What Is Vitamin E Good For? Understanding Its Impact on Your Health

 1. Nuts and Seeds

-Nuts and seeds are considered as excellent sources of vitamin E, with almonds, sunflower seeds, and hazelnuts topping the list as delicious sources.
+Nuts and seeds are considered excellent sources of vitamin E, with almonds, sunflower seeds, annatto seeds, and hazelnuts ranking among the most delicious options.
 A handful of each can boost daily Vitamin intake; furthermore, they make delicious snacks or additions to salads or dishes such as desserts.

 2. Vegetable Oils

 Wheat Germ, Sunflower, and Safflower oils are excellent sources of Vitamin E; using these in cooking or salad dressing can significantly increase your daily Vitamin intake.
-But be wary as their high caloric content requires using them sparingly!
+However, be cautious, as their high caloric content requires using them sparingly.

 3. Green Leafy Vegetables